 Preamble

 The Faculty Code of Conduct articulates the professional standards and ethical responsibilities expected of all Old Dominion University faculty.
 This code of conduct requires all faculty to uphold academic freedom, integrity, and collegiality, which are essential to the mission of a research-driven, student-centered public institution.
-Everyone is accountable for their own actions and collectively responsible for institutional compliance with state and federal laws.
-This Faculty Code of Conduct embodies our commitment to integrity in teaching, research, patient care, and business practices.
+Faculty are accountable for their own actions and responsible for maintaining the highest ethical standards and principles of integrity, in accordance with University Policy 1002: Code of Ethics, and share collective responsibility for upholding compliance with all applicable laws, rules, regulations, standards, and institutional policies, in accordance with University Policy 1003: University Responsibility for Compliance.
+This Faculty Code of Conduct embodies our commitment to integrity in all aspects of teaching, research, patient care, service, and University business practices.
+Violations of this Faculty Code of Conduct may result in disciplinary action and sanctions in accordance with the Policy 1450: Faculty Sanctions.
 The scope of this Code is inclusive of all faculty: full-time, adjunct, administrators with faculty appointments, faculty librarians, and research faculty.
 Usage of the term “faculty” hereafter uses this inclusive definition.

-Expectations
+Faculty Responsibilities

-Commitment to Students
+Commitment to Teaching and Students

-Faculty must: encourage learning; respect students as individuals; serve as proper intellectual guides; provide appropriate oversight and training; provide timely feedback on assignments and email queries from students; foster academic integrity; evaluate students fairly; maintain appropriate confidentiality; refrain from neglectful, malicious, or exploitative supervision or mentorship; acknowledge student contributions; and protect academic freedom.
+For purposes of this policy, the term “student” refers to all individuals, whether undergraduates, graduate students, postdoctoral fellows, or other trainees, under the academic supervision of faculty.
+Faculty must encourage learning; respect students as individuals; serve as proper intellectual guides; provide appropriate oversight and training; provide timely feedback on assignments and queries; foster academic integrity; evaluate students fairly; maintain appropriate confidentiality; refrain from neglectful, malicious, or exploitative supervision or mentorship; acknowledge student contributions in publications and other scholarly endeavors; and protect academic freedom.

-Faculty must not enter romantic or sexual relationships with students or others under their supervision, nor should they supervise students with whom they have had previous romantic relationships.
+Faculty members should refrain from denial of access to instruction, significant intrusion of content unrelated to the course, and use of irrelevant criteria for evaluation of student performance in courses.
+Further, all faculty members must refrain from sexual violence, sexual harassment, verbal abuse, and discrimination on the basis of disability.
+Faculty members should neither tolerate nor be complicit in disruptive or intimidating classroom behavior among students.

+The University strongly discourages romantic, intimate, or sexual relationships between individuals who have or may reasonably be perceived to have a power differential—such as supervisory, evaluative, academic, advisory, or mentorship authority due to the inherent risks of coercion, undue influence, favoritism, and conflicts of interest.
 The power differential in faculty-student relationships requires vigilant maintenance of professional boundaries.
-If a romantic or intimate relationship exists or develops between members of the University community where one individual holds, or may appear to hold, power over the other, both parties must confidentially disclose the relationship to their supervisor as soon as the relationship develops or before a power-differential situation arises.
+If a romantic or intimate relationship exists or develops between members of the University community where one individual holds, or may appear to hold, power over the other, the faculty member must confidentially disclose the relationship to their supervisor as soon as the relationship develops or before a power-differential situation arises.
+Faculty members shall not be involved in evaluations or any decisions potentially impacting the employment or financial status of individuals with whom they have an intimate, romantic, or family relationship.

 Commitment to Scholarship